sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   </tr>
   <Tr>
     <td>Provide means for DevOps teams to experiment with new tools</td>
-    <td>Leverage the SAFER LAB, Virtual Desktop Image, and Technical Architecture standards to provide provide means for DevOps teams to install and try out new innovative tools for experimentation, with eventual rapid update in the Technical Bricks</td>
+    <td>Leverage the SAFER LAB, Virtual Desktop Image, and Technical Architecture standards to provide means for DevOps teams to install and try out new innovative tools for experimentation, with eventual rapid update in the Technical Bricks</td>
     <td>
     <b><i>IT Research &amp; Prototype</i></b>
     </td>